vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Mat.
 84, 1-9.
 Virūpākṣavrata-begin on 14th of P. śu.; worship of Śiva for

-one year; at end donate all materials to a brāhmana and donate a camel; becomes free from fear of rākṣasas, from diseases and secures all objects; HV I. 153 ( from Vi.
+one year; at end donate all materials to a brāhmaṇa and donate a camel; becomes free from fear of rākṣasas, from diseases and secures all objects; HV I. 153 ( from Vi.
 Dh.
 IU.
 186. 1-3).

 H, D, 52